andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/creating-the-core-data-stack-with-backwards-compatibility-in-swift.md

   - Swift

 ---
 In 2017, we live in a world where there are still non-iOS 10 devices out in the wild.
-If your app is targeting an iOS version earlier than iOS 10, or macOS Sierra (10.12), you'll be unable to take advantage of Core Data's latest &#8220;stack creation&#8221; class called `NSPersistentContainer`.
+If your app is targeting an iOS version earlier than iOS 10, or macOS Sierra (10.12), you'll be unable to take advantage of Core Data's latest "stack creation&#8221; class called `NSPersistentContainer`.
 So what can you do?

 While `NSPersistentContainer` _does_ aim to simplify the stack creation process, at the end of the day, it's not terrible to have to mess with some of this Core Data plumbing.